YOUR DOCTOR’S PRIORITIES

 The doctor excuses his lax attitude by figuring that it is probably safe, so why not give it a try.
 If it were unsafe, the FDA would not have approved it, right?
 WRONG!
 This is another integrity issue with doctors and the FDA that, once again, can severely impact your health.

-If possible, I would avoid most new drugs until they have been proven safe for at least 10 years.
-Even that is not long enough for some of them, as the problems take time to identify clearly in many instances.
+If possible, we would avoid new drugs until they have been proven safe for at least 10 years.
+Even that is not long enough for some of them, as the problems take time to identify clearly, in many instances.

 At times, we learn that the drug company knew about the problem from their early rat studies.
 This is a story about the lack of integrity of many pharmaceutical companies today.

-For example, a recent news headline was that Paxil, a commonly used anti-depressant, causes an eight-fold increase in suicide among teenagers and increased violence.
-The manufacturer knew about this problem for 15 years and didn’t tell anyone.
+For example, a recent news headline was that Paxil, a commonly used anti-depressant, causes increased violence and an eight-fold increase in suicide among teenagers.
+The article stated that the manufacturer knew about the problems for 15 years and didn’t tell anyone.
 They are now under investigation and it will take another few years to get the drug off the market.
-It will, however, be just in time for the drug patent to expire, and then the drug company is much less interested in Paxil anyway because the price will come down as generic drug makers are able to copy drugs that are off patent.
+It will, however, be just in time for the drug patent to expire.
+Then the drug company will be much less interested in Paxil anyway.
+They will pay a fine and move on to the next horror.

 Holistic and alternative practitioners usually have less media-related problems, simply because there is less interest in the media about their work.
 It is possible, however, that these doctors also may respond to news flashes and fads instead of having your best interests in mind.